hyperledger-archives/composer/CONTRIBUTING.md

 ## Getting Started

-In order to assist anybody starting from scratch, we have produced guides on setting up a a development environment.
+In order to assist anybody starting from scratch, we have produced guides on setting up a development environment.

 * [Step-by-step developement environment setup](./contrib-notes/getting-started.md)